← Back to blog

 For LLM APIs, we need two buckets per provider:

-• RPM bucket — Requests per minute (prevents too many API calls)
+• RPM bucket — Requests per minute

 The Redis Challenge: Atomicity